 - Seek God's wisdom. - Plan to be flexible. - Model expected behavior.
 Show children how to sit/stand/kneel at the appropriate time by doing it with them.
 Speak with graciousness and respect to each student and other adults. - Affirm good behavior. - Relay positive comments to parents relating to attitude and behavior.
-This promotes a healthy school to home connection and affirms good behavior at an additional dimension for the child.
-This lays a good groundwork for later communication that may be related to negative behavior. - When necessary, ask the parent for suggestions regarding overcoming misbehavior. - Plan for more activities than you will likely have time for.
-Keeping a good pace usually eliminates or at least reduces behavior challenges. - Move with a tune. ♪ Singing at every turn alerts children to response and eliminates space for misbehavior.
-"Let's sit down over here in a circle" (to the first phrase tune of "Twinkle, Twinkle Little Star" or whatever little tune comes to mind, filling in syllables as needed).
+This promotes a healthy school-to-home connection and affirms good behavior at an additional dimension for the child.
+It also lays groundwork for later communication that may be related to negative behavior. - When necessary, ask the parent for suggestions regarding overcoming specific misbehavior. - Plan for more activities than you will likely have time for.
+Keeping a good pace usually eliminates or at least reduces behavior challenges. - Move with a tune \(\ \ \ \).
+Singing at every turn alerts children to response and eliminates space for misbehavior.
+"Let's sit down over here in a circle" (to the first phrase tune of "Twinkle, Twinkle, Little Star" or another little tune that comes to mind, filling in syllables as needed).
 Repeat the sung words until everyone has moved. - When needing to bring attention together and bring volume of the group down, speak or sing loudly for a few words, then reduce your volume as you perk ears to what directive is next. - In transitions between activities, move on!
 Be ahead of the children.
-Rather than waiting until all is still/in place/all standing according to your directions..., begin the activity with enthusiasm.
-In many situations the forward movement will eliminate transition misbehavior. - Surprise an erring child with a positive redirection.
-"You are a great leader, Charles.
+Rather than waiting until all is still/in place/all standing according to your directions, begin the activity with enthusiasm.
+In many situations, the forward movement will eliminate transition misbehavior. - Surprise an erring child with a positive redirection: "You are a great leader, Charles.
 Stand tall and show us how to do this." - Thank the child in advance for the behavior you are wanting, to make it happen.
 "Thank you, John, for folding your hands on the table while we pray to Jesus." - Allow space for each body.
 Being too close may encourage using hands, arms, shoulders in ways that are distracting to others. - Intersperse movement with verbal teacher explanations.
-"Stand up and speak this big word on your lips after me: 'sal-va-tion'.
-Now sit down and try this word: 'res-ur-rection'." - When a child is very wiggly on their chair, move along side or behind the child as you continue teaching and rub their back across the shoulders to calm them. - When the class seems out of control or hyper or stressed, call for the "Four Big B's" (taught in advance and reviewed when things are peaceful):

-Brakes - teach them to make a screeching brake sound together as they push one fist against their other flat hand
+"Stand up and speak this big word on your lips after me: 'sal-va-tion.'
+Now sit down and try this word: 'res-ur-rec-tion.'" - When a child is very wiggly on his/her chair, move alongside or behind the child as you continue teaching and touch/rub their back across the shoulders to calm them.
+(But always be conscious of using appropriate, respectful actions according to your particular setting.) - When the class seems out of control or hyper or stressed, call for the "Four Big B's" (taught in advance and reviewed when things are peaceful): - Brakes teach them to make a screeching brake sound together as they push one fist against their other flat hand.

-Breathe - teach them to put hands on their diaphragm and feel it fill as they take lots of air in, then flatten as they breathe out
+Breathe - teach them to put hands on their diaphragm and feel it fill as they take lots of air in, then flatten as they breathe out.